khofstadter/CS220AU-DP/index.md

-# Sense-making and the dangers of our information ecosystem
+# The dangers of our information ecosystem
 ## Keywords
+- mass communication
+- sense-making
+- manipulation
+- institution
+- behaviour

 ## Introduction
 How does today’s mass communication, boosted by technology can lead to existential risks?
 How can we be more aware of what information are thrown at us by companies, government, and medias?
 Whether in our time or in the past, our behaviour has always been influenced by external factors - the environment in which we live, the people around us, etc. Companies, medias, and government can influence our decision making and encourage us not to think for ourselves.
 The problem today is that since the invention of mass communication (the press and then television), and then the Internet, these external players are increasingly omnipresent in our lives, whether we are aware of it or not, and have a major influence on the decisions we make.